Marina, Dock & Jetty Decks

-Fiberglass gratings from Archatrak offer an excellent opportunity to build, renew or repair walkway surfaces on docks, piers, marinas, pontoons and other waterfront facilities.
-In recent years, fiberglass gratings have developed an enviable reputation in the marine industry because of their ability to withstand the wettest, oiliest and iciest marine conditions.
-They will not rust or corrode like steel gratings, and easily outperform wood which soon degrades, cracks or warps in wet environments.
-Fiberglass is salt resistant, algae resistant and essentially maintenance free.
+FRP grating has gained an enviable reputation in the marine industry because of its ability to withstand the wettest, oiliest and iciest marine conditions.
+FRP grating will not rust or corrode like steel gratings, and easily outperforms wood which decays, cracks and warps in wet environments.
+FRP however, is salt resistant, algae resistant and essentially maintenance free.

-Where a closer mesh is required, our ‘MidiMesh’ grating with 1 1/2″ x 1 1/2″ spacing between load bars and a secondary load bar ½” deep between the primary load bars is typically specified.
-This grating option where the apertures are only 1/2″ x 1/2″, offers a smoother rolling surface for wheelchairs, carts, bicycles, scooters etc.
+Where a closer mesh is required, Archatrak ‘MidiMesh’ grating with 1 1/2″ x 1 1/2″ spacing between load bars, a secondary load bar ½” deep and grid aperture of 1/2″ x 1/2″, offers a smoother rolling surface for wheelchairs, carts, bicycles, scooters etc.

 A grit surface is normally supplied for all marine applications, ensuring excellent slip resistance in all weather conditions.